plambe/zabbix-nvidia-smi-multi-gpu/README.md

 # zabbix-nvidia-smi-multi-gpu
 A zabbix template using nvidia-smi.
 Works with multiple GPUs.

-This is essentially a rewrite of RichardKav's template, as found here: https://github.com/RichardKav/zabbix-nvidia-smi-integration/
+This is essentially a multi-GPU rewrite of RichardKav's template, as found here: https://github.com/RichardKav/zabbix-nvidia-smi-integration/

 The following UserParameters need to be added to the zabbix-agent configuration: